Alysa Liu

+Alysa Liu (born August 8, 2005) is an American figure skater.
+She is the 2025 World champion, 2022 World bronze medalist, 2025 Skate America champion, 2025 Cup of China silver medalist, 2021 Nebelhorn Trophy champion, 2021 Lombardia Trophy champion, and a two-time U.S. national champion (2019, 2020).
+At age 16, she competed in the 2022 Winter Olympics, placing sixth.
+At the junior level, Liu is the 2020 World Junior bronze medalist, the 2019–20 Junior Grand Prix Final silver medalist, a two-time Junior Grand Prix champion, and the 2018 U.S. junior national champion.

-Alysa Liu (born August 8, 2005) is a retired American competitive figure skater.
-Liu is the youngest-ever U.S. women's national champion, having won her first title at age 13.
-She is also the youngest to win two senior national titles at age 14.
-Liu is the first to win two consecutive titles since Ashley Wagner in 2012 and 2013.
+Liu became the youngest-ever U.S. women's national champion when she won her first title at age 13.
+At age 14, she became the youngest skater to win two senior national titles.
+Liu is the first woman to win two consecutive U.S. titles since Ashley Wagner in 2012 and 2013.
 She is also the first woman to win the junior and senior titles back-to-back since Mirai Nagasu in 2008.
-She is the 2022 World bronze medalist, the 2021 CS Nebelhorn Trophy champion, the 2021 CS Lombardia Trophy champion, and a two-time U.S. national champion (2019, 2020).
-She competed in the 2022 Winter Olympics, placing seventh.
+When Liu won the 2025 World Championships in Boston, she became the first U.S. woman to win the world title in 19 years since Kimmie Meissner in 2006.

-On the junior level, Liu is the 2020 World Junior bronze medalist, the 2019–20 Junior Grand Prix Final silver medalist, a two-time Junior Grand Prix champion, and the 2018 U.S. junior national champion.
-An accomplished jumper, she was the first junior American women's singles skater to successfully complete a triple Axel in international competition, the first American woman to land a quadruple jump, and the first woman to complete both a quad and triple Axel in the same program.
+An accomplished jumper, Liu was the first American junior women's singles skater to successfully complete a triple Axel in international competition, the first American woman to land a quadruple jump, the first woman to complete both a quadruple jump and triple Axel in the same program, and the first woman to land a triple axel in combination with a triple toe loop in the short program.
+In 2019, Liu was named to the inaugural Time 100 Next list.